Tennessee beats South Carolina 41-21 without Maurer

 Big plays enabled South Carolina (3-5, 2-4) to grab a 21-17 halftime lead.

 South Carolina quarterback Ryan Hilinski, who went 28 of 51 for 319 yards, connected with Shi Smith for a 75-yard touchdown on the game’s first snap.
 Late in the second quarter, Bryan Edwards reached his right arm overhead and made a spectacular one-handed, 18-yard catch on the right sideline to set up a Tavien Feaster 1-yard touchdown run.
-South Carolina also made a fourth-and-goal stand at the 1.

 But it was all Tennessee the rest of the way.